NorthropGrumman/seaside-gradle-plugins/README.md

 * nexusSnapshots    : url to the snapshots repository
 * nexusConsolidated : url to the maven public download site usually a proxy to maven central and the releases and snapshots
+* systemProp.sonar.host.url : url to the Sonarqube server

 # Using this plugin
 To use the plugin you will need to add the classpath to your buildscript dependencies and then just apply the plugin.